 Besides Old Hungarian (first texts from the 12th century) and individual Finnic records (first texts from the 13th century), the texts in Old Permic are one of the oldest written sources we have of any Uralic language.
 They are obviously of utmost importance for historical research on the Permic languages, and they are in many ways a unique early linguistic record within this language family.
-There are texts in Old Permic written both in the Old Permic script (14th-16th century)4 and in Cyrillic (16th-17th century), and they contain phonological features that are not present in contemporary dialects, as well as archaic lexicon.5
+There are texts in Old Permic written both in the Old Permic script (14th-16th century)5 and in Cyrillic script (16th-17th century), and they contain phonological features that are not present in contemporary dialects, as well as archaic lexicon.6

-In recent years we have seen the emergence of many treebanks of historical language varieties.
-These include, for example, Old East Slavic Birchbark treebank6 and Old Turkic treebank (Derin & Harada 2021).
-The Old Permic treebank fits very well into this context, increasing the diversity of written records produced in Northern Eurasia in the Middle Ages.
+Recent years have seen the emergence of many treebanks of historical language varieties.
+These include, for example, the Old East Slavic Birchbark treebank7 and the Old Turkic treebank (Derin & Harada 2021).
+The Old Permic treebank will fit very well in this context, increasing the diversity of written records produced in Northern Eurasia in the Middle Ages.

-Figure 1 below shows a 14th century Troitsa icon, on which text in Old Permic script can be found.
-Other texts in Old Permic script have not, to our knowledge, been digitized in such high resolution, and the only images available are hand-drawn reproductions; there are no existing original texts in Old Permic script.
+Figure 1 below shows a 14th century Troitsa icon, on which the text in Old Permic script can be found.
+Other texts in Old Permic script have not, to our knowledge, been digitized in such high resolution, and the only images available are hand-drawn reproductions.
+There are no existing original texts in the Old Permic script.
 As we currently do not have high quality scans or images of all individual texts, work towards a more comprehensive Old Permic corpus is still at an incomplete state.
-We are currently working with the current reproductions with the goal of assigning each pixel region that corresponds to a character with the correct Unicode symbol.
+We are presently working with current reproductions with the goal of assigning each pixel region that corresponds to a character with the correct Unicode symbol, whereas Old Permic is one of the many Komi alphabets supported (cf. Rueter & Ponomareva 2019).
 This would make it clear which characters can be read and how much interpretation is needed, the level of which could also be annotated separately per character.
 The condition of individual words and characters necessarily leaves some space for guesswork and varying interpretations.